masai-school/full-stack-dev-1910/week_07/day_2/coding_1.md

 - Make a table to list all the users
 - You should be able to sort the users based on asc / desc order of usernames or names
 - Filter them based on all / admin / user
+- add a delete button, and delete that particular user